strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.5 =
+* BUG: Fixed bug where the subscription_transaction_id was not showing up in the orders CSV export.
+* ENHANCEMENT: Now showing the time in date column of on the orders page and in the timestamp column of the orders CSV export.
 * ENHANCEMENT: Added the pmpro_next_payment filter so you can alter how the next payment date is found.
 Also added a filter to the PayPal Express gateway class, but left it disabled for performance reasons.

 = 1.8.4.5 =